everpress-co/local-google-fonts/README.md

 You may have loaded a subset which doesn't included required characters.
 Check additional subsets on the settings page and reload your font.

 ## Changelog

+### 0.13

+-   improved: better explanations on errors.
+-   improved: Higher propriety for wp_resource_hints to catch them all.
+Fixes #8
+-   implemented an alias method for no longer supported fonts.
+-   fixed: Syntax error on older PHP versions

 ### 0.12